ncatlab/nlab-content/pages/8/1/3/0/10318/content.md

 Notice here that the defining property of a relation as a [[subset]]/[[subobject]] translates into the property of [[classical physics]] that there is _at most one trajectory_ from some incoming configuration $x_1$ to some outgoing trajectory $x_2$ (for a fixed parameter time interval at least, we will formulate this precisely in the next section when we genuinely consider Hamiltonian correspondences).

-In a more general context one could consider there to be several such trajectories, and even a whole smooth space of such trajectories between given incoming and outgoing configurations.
+In a more general context one could consider there to be several such trajectories, and even a whole smooth set of such trajectories between given incoming and outgoing configurations.
 Each such trajectory would "relate" $x_1$ to $x_2$, but each in a possible different way.
 We can also say that each trajectory makes $x_1$ _correspond_ to $x_2$ in a different way, and that is the mathematical term usually used:

-+-- {: .num_defn}
++-- {: .num_defn #CorrespondencesAndEquivalences}
 ###### Defininition

 For $X, Y \in \mathbf{H}$ two spaces, a [[correspondence]] between them is a [[diagram]] in $\mathbf{H}$ of the form